johnperry-math/AoC2023/README.md

 #### Mathematics

 * I had wondered somewhere whether one of the puzzles might use my former research.
 This one does!
-I used Groebner basis theory to develop a solution, albeit without computing the Groebner basis.
+I used Gröbner basis theory to develop a solution, albeit without computing the Gröbner basis.
   (That would have been a bit burdensome.)

 ### Experience